kammitama5/kammitama5.github.io/_posts/2022-09-24-Saturday-September-24th.md

 ## Grounding
 - A Pure Maths friend and I were walking home from campus and he was telling me that Mathematics is essentially from agriculture.
 I had never thought about it before until it was pointed out; we have trees, roots, stalks, sheaves.
 It's fascinating.
-I have really felt that interacting with the Pure Maths students has given me grounding and a sense of where I want to be in a wat that is true to who I am.
+I have really felt that interacting with the Pure Maths students has given me grounding and a sense of where I want to be in a way that is true to who I am.
 It's refreshing.
 - I'm working on my writing.
 It's very interesting that in a lot of Computer Science spaces, I have felt like there is an expectation of ego; there is a need to show that you know.
 My experience so far in Pure Mathematics has been the opposite; you accept that you don't, and the impossibility that you cannot know *everything*, but you can ask a question with curiosity, and try to use the tools that exist in the field to try to solve it.
 And maybe